Twentysix26/Red-Docs/red/red_install_mac.md

 	```
 	  git clone -b develop --single-branch https://github.com/Twentysix26/Red-DiscordBot.git Red-DiscordBot
 	```

+  Do not close the terminal afterwards.
 If this works, your main folder should look like this:
   ![mainfolderosx](https://i.imgur.com/M2qXWG3.png)

+* Run `export PATH=$PATH:/usr/local/Cellar/opus/1.1.2/lib/` in the terminal

 * While in Red's folder, download [this script](https://cdn.discordapp.com/attachments/160386989819035648/174137122465251330/macRedLoop.command) and place the file inside your Red-DiscordBot folder, the same folder where red.py is.